autarch/blog.urth.org/content/posts/2022-03-07-let-the-job-search-begin-and-my-first-interviews.md

 Now, I don't _know_ that I failed (yet), but I don't think I made a great impression.

+**Edit @ 14:45pm my time: They chose not to move forward.
+No surprise.
+But it's great that they're so quick to follow up.**

 And that's where I'm at.
 I have a long list of bookmarks for companies that I might want to apply at, so I'm going through those now and figuring out where to apply first.